-Cruising the South-East Aegean:
+Cruising the Aegean: From Kos to Patmos

 Arrival and Departure Information

-If you are staying in or connecting via Istanbul then the easiest way to get to and from the gulet is to fly.
-There are a number of airlines that offer domestic flights in Turkey such as Turkish Airlines.
-Turkish Airlines has a wide selection of flights on these days and there are alternative flights to and from Istanbul with some of Turkey’s low cost airlines such as Atlas Jet, and Onur Air.
+If you are staying in or connecting via Athens then the easiest way to get to and from the gulet is to fly.
+There are a number of airlines that offer domestic flights in Greece such as Aegean Airlines and Olympic Air.
+Both Airlines have a wide selection of flights on these days.
 The cheapest way to book flights is directly with the airline online.